madrury/mtg-draftbot/README.md

 We have provided utilities for generating default archetype weights, see below.

-Given a single drafter considering a single pick from some number of available cards, the preference of the drafter for each available card is computed as a two stage process.
-First, the preference of the drafter for each *archetype* is computed.
-These archetype preferences are based on the cards chosen by the drafter in precious picks from the draft.
-Each currently held card contributes its archetype weight additively to the drafter's current preferences for each archetype.
-As a static rule, this is simply a matrix product:
+Given a single drafter considering a single pick from some number of available cards, the **preference** of the drafter for each available card is computed as a two stage process.
+First, the preference of the drafter for each *archetype* is computed, we call these the drafter's current **archetype preferences**.
+These preferences roughly corresponds to how "commited" the drafter is to that archetype.
+The archetype preferences are functions of the cards chosen by the drafter in precious picks from the draft (though they could also incorperate other information, see the **further work** section of this documentation).

+Specifically, each currently held card contributes its archetype weight additively to the drafter's preferences for each archetype.
+I.e., the drafters preference for the white-blue archetype is the total weight of all the cards held by the drafter in the white-blue archetype.
+Its easy to verify that this can be statically computed as a matrix product:

 ```
 drafter_archetype_preferences = current_cards_held @ card_archetype_weights
 ```

-Given these archetype preferences, the drafter's preference for each available *card* is computed as a dot product between the drafter's current archetype preferences, and the weight of each available card in each archetype:
+Given these archetype preferences, the drafter's preference for each available *card* is computed as a dot product between the drafter's current archetype preference vector, and the arcetype weight vector of the card:

 ```
 drafter_card_preference = dot(card_archetype_weights, drafter_archetype_perferences)
 ```

 These preferences are now interpreted as log-probabilities.
-Applying a softmax function to these card preferences gives probabilities, and we can use them to make a pick by either taking the most likely card, or drawing from the resulting categorical distribution over the available cards.
+Applying a softmax function gives card pick probabilities, and we can use them to take a card by either choosing the most likely card, or drawing from the resulting categorical distribution over the available cards.

-Note that after choosing a card, the drafters archetype preferences change by adding the archetype weights for the chosen card to the drafters internal archetype preferences.
-In this way, each drafter develops a preference for a given archetype as the draft progresses, and they become more likely to choose cards in the preferred archetype(s).
+Notice that after choosing a card, the drafters archetype preferences change by adding the archetype weights for the chosen card to the drafters internal archetype preferences.
+In this way, each drafter develops a commitment to some archetype or aechetypes as the draft progresses; they become more likely to choose cards in their preferred archetype(s).

 ### Getting Set Metadata